DKenefake/hercules/README.md

-# Hurricane: QUBO Heuristic Solver Toolkit
+# Hercules: QUBO Heuristic Solver Toolkit

-Hurricane is a Rust library for (heuristically) solving Quadratic Unconstrained Binary Optimization (QUBO) problems.
-Hurricane is designed to be used as a library for implementing and testing QUBO heuristics.
+Hercules is a Rust library for (heuristically) solving Quadratic Unconstrained Binary Optimization (QUBO) problems.
+Hercules is designed to be used as a library for implementing and testing QUBO heuristics.
 It is mostly a side project for me during my PhD, so please be understanding of this.

 ## What is this library for?

-Hurricane is designed as a simple, easy-to-use library for solving QUBO problems.
+Hercules is designed as a simple, easy-to-use library for solving QUBO problems.
 It is not necessarily designed to be a state-of-the-art tool but a toolkit for quickly prototyping and testing new heuristics.
-That said, Hurricane is designed to be fast and written in Rust, a high-performance systems programming language.
+That said, Hercules is designed to be fast and written in Rust, a high-performance systems programming language.

 ## Progress

-Hurricane is currently in the early stages of development.
+Hercules is currently in the early stages of development.
 The following features are currently implemented:

 - [x] QUBO data structure
 - [x] QUBO problem generation